eclipse-archived/smarthome/docs/documentation/features/dsl.md

 ### Factory Service Configuration

-Using the format of an exclusive service configuration it is also possible to create several instances of a specific services.
+Using the format of an exclusive service configuration it is also possible to create several instances of a specific service.
 By giving a unique context along with the exclusive PID in the format `pid:<configuration_pid>#<context>` the framework will create a new instance for this service.